Nooksack people: History

+The name Nooksack originates from a place name in the Nooksack language meaning "always bracken fern roots".

 Like most Northwest Coast indigenous peoples, the Nooksack long occupied a watershed area where they relied on fishing, hunting, and clamming, as well as gathering root vegetables and berries, and processing these for sustenance.
 Their territory extended from the mountains to the coast of present-day northwest Washington state in the watershed of the Nooksack River, and into British Columbia, Canada.
 They set up seasonal camps for hunting or fishing, such as timing when they could harvest salmon runs.
 European exploration and colonization of the Pacific Northwest resulted in social disruption, high death rates from infectious disease, and their losing access to much of their historic territory.
 The surviving Nooksack continued to live near the river by which they are known.

 In 1934 Congress and President Franklin D. Roosevelt passed the Wheeler-Howard Act, also known as the Indian Reorganization Act.
 It was intended to help improve the condition of indigenous peoples by enabling them to revive and restore Indian self-government, which had been largely reduced, especially on Indian reservations.
 Because the Nooksack had not been granted reservation land by the U.S. government in the 19th century, they were not recognized as a tribe at the time by the Bureau of Indian Affairs.

 In the 1930s the Nooksack tribe voted to accept the Wheeler-Howard Act and began working on a tribal constitution to establish an elected government under its model.
 They took a census in 1942 of persons considered members of the tribal community.
 Their constitution also provided for other forms of documentation and identity recognition.
 During the later decades of the 20th century, the people worked to organize their community and gain federal recognition as a tribe.
 In this period many Nooksack and other Coastal Salish worked and lived away from Whatcom County, further south in the Puget Sound area where there were more jobs.

 The Nooksack acquired a one-acre (4,000m^{2}) parcel of land in 1970, as their reservation, and gained full federal recognition in 1973.
 That land was taken into trust by the US Department of Interior, as has been much of the other lands they have acquired.
 Their land base has subsequently increased to 3,133.61 acres, which includes fee land, trust land, and individual trust land.
 Trust land is land held by the federal government in trust for a native tribe or nation.
 It is the area where the tribe exercises its sovereign authority.

 Federal court decisions in the 1970s, including what is known as the Boldt decision, have affirmed Native American rights in Washington state to fish and gather food in their traditional ways from their historic territories.